axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-25-kendell-johnson-subscription-economics.markdown

   </table>
  </div>

-<h1>What Does It Mean?</h1>
+<h1>What Does It All Mean?</h1>
  <p>The world is ready for a new economic model.
-Not one that is going to come from above, but a new model that will come together according to needs.
-The <span class='_paradigm'>RADICAL</span> is one such model, but there will be many others.</p>
+Not one that is going to come from above, but a new model that will come together according to needs. <span class='_paradigm'>RADICAL</span> is one such model, but there will be many others.</p>
- <p>One way to tell the progressive models from the not-so-progressive models is how they relate for the <span class='_paradigm'>FIAT</span> model.
+ <p>One way to tell the progressive models from the not-so-progressive ones is how they relate to the <span class='_paradigm'>FIAT</span> model.
 If they are a rehash of the <span class='_paradigm'>FIAT</span> model, walk away from it.
-If they are an alterantive to the <span class='_paradigm'>FIAT</span> model, it is worth another look.</p>
+If they are an alternative to the <span class='_paradigm'>FIAT</span> model, it is worth another look.</p>
- <p>And that is why is so important to be able to <em>see</em> the <span class='_paradigm'>FIAT</span> model.
-If a new model referes to anything that requires an all powerful, benevolent person passing judgement, it is just another <span class='_paradigm'>FIAT</span> scheme.
-Anything that requires a decision making center, it is just another <span class='_paradigm'>FIAT</span> scheme</p>
+ <p>It is very, very important to be able to <em>see</em> the <span class='_paradigm'>FIAT</span> model that does not work for us.
+If a new model refers to anything that requires an all powerful, benevolent person passing judgement, it is just another <span class='_paradigm'>FIAT</span> scheme.
+Anything that requires a center, for making decision or distributing &ldquo;bonuses,&rdquo; it is just another <span class='_paradigm'>FIAT</span> scheme</p>
  <p>The system we crave is decentralized and transparent.
-It supports our need for meaning making and belonging.
-It thrives on experiemtation.
-If a system has that characteristic, try it.</p>
+It supports our need for a meaningful existence and belonging.
+It thrives on experimentation.
+If a system has these characteristic, it is worth a try.</p>

 {% include related.html %}